geberit/Revit.TestRunner/README.md

 }
 ```

 And now we are happy, almost.
 It would be nice if we can open a file in Revit and make some test with it.
-This is not easy because we need the `Application` API object of Revit, but we don’t have it available at this point.
+This is not easy because we need the `Application` API object of Revit, but we do not have it available at this point.
 To get the API object, change the signature of your Test Method.
 The Revit.TestFramework will inject the desired object in the Test, SetUp or TearDown Method.
 Supported Revit Objects: `UIApplication`, `Application`)

 ```c#